On a quantum martingale convergence theorem: Introduction

 \section{Introduction}

+Consider a quantum system possessing various physical properties.
+Using an experimental apparatus, some of these properties, known as observables, can actually be measured.
+To formulate the mathematics of quantum measurement, we model the states of the quantum system by density operators $\rho$ acting on a $d$-dimensional Hilbert space $\H$ and an observable by a hermitian operator.
+The experimental apparatus is represented by a positive operator valued measure (POVM).
+We can formally consider the experimental apparatus as a quantum probability $\nu$ (i.e., a positive operator valued \emph{probability} measure) acting on $(X, \F(X))$ satisfying $\nu(X)= 1$, the identity operator on $\H$, where $X$ denotes the sample space of possible outcomes of the measurement and $\F(X)$ is a suitable $\sigma$-algebra of events.

+In practice, we usually take $X$ to be a finite set and $\F(X)$ to be the power set of $X$.
+Herein, we work in more generality by taking $X$ to be a locally compact Hausdorff space and $\F(X)$ to be a $\sigma$-algebra containing the Borel sets of X. The statistical/random facet of quantum measurement is captured by the following axiom: if, at the moment of the measurement, the system is in state $\rho$, the probability that the event $E \in \F(X)$ will be measured is $\tr(\rho \nu(E))$.

-In 2011, while studying classical and non-classical convexity properties of the space of positive operator valued measures on the Borel sets of a locally compact Hausdorff space $X$ with values in $\B(H)$, the algebra of linear operators acting on a $d$-dimensional Hilbert space $\H$, Farenick, Plosker, and Smith~\cite{farenick--plosker--smith2011} introduced a transform that associates any positive operator valued measure $\nu$ with a certain completely positive linear map $\Gamma(\nu)$ of the homogeneous C*-algebra $C(X) \otimes \B(\H)$ into $\B(\H)$.
+While studying classical and non-classical convexity properties of the space of positive operator valued measures on $(X,\F(X))$ with values in $\B(\H)$, the algebra of linear operators acting on $\H$, a transform was introduced in Ref.~\cite{farenick--plosker--smith2011} that associates any positive operator valued measure $\nu$ with a certain completely positive linear map $\Gamma(\nu)$ of the homogeneous C*-algebra $C(X) \otimes \B(\H)$ into $\B(\H)$.

 This association was achieved by using an operator valued integral in which operator valued functions are integrated with respect to positive operator valued measures and which has the feature that the integral of a random quantum effect is itself a quantum effect.

-Farenick and Kozdron~\cite{farenick--kozdron2012} helped provide a better mathematical understanding of quantum probability by introducing a quantum analogue for the expected value $\QE{\nu}{\psi}$ of a quantum random variable $\psi$ relative to a quantum probability measure $\nu$ using the operator valued integral of~\cite{farenick--plosker--smith2011}.
+In Ref.~\cite{farenick--kozdron2012}, a better mathematical understanding of quantum probability was proposed through the introduction of a quantum analogue for the expected value $\QE{\nu}{\psi}$ of a quantum random variable $\psi$ relative to a quantum probability measure $\nu$ using the operator valued integral of Ref.~\cite{farenick--plosker--smith2011}.
 This led to theorems for a change of quantum measure and a change of quantum variables.
-They also introduced a quantum conditional expectation which resulted in quantum versions of some standard identities for Radon-Nikod\'ym derivatives, and allowed them to formulate and prove a quantum analogue of Bayes' rule.
+Also introduced was a quantum conditional expectation which resulted in quantum versions of some standard identities for Radon-Nikod\'ym derivatives, and led to the formulation and proof of a quantum analogue of Bayes' rule.